An interactive session with Mike Pandey, an avid filmmaker who has taken giant leaps in wildlife and environmental filmmaking.

 Seamedu students’ rendezvous with the man himself

-On 21st July, 2016, students of Seamedu School of Pro-Expressionism seized the golden opportunity of interacting with Mike Pandey and his son, Gautam Pandey (who’s taken the baton from his father), through a video conference over Skype.
-Despite being unwell, Mike made sure that he talked throughout the two-hour session with the students.
-His words were laced with his more than 40 years of film making experience as he expressed his own vision of making films.
-He stressed on how films should be made for the benefit of the environment and humankind.
+On 21st July 2016, students of Seamedu School of Pro-Expressionism seized the golden opportunity to interact with Mike Pandey and his son, Gautam Pandey (who’s taken the baton from his father), through a video conference over Skype.
+Despite being unwell, Mike Pandey ensured he talked with the students throughout the two-hour session.
+His words were laced with his more than 40 years of filmmaking experience as he expressed his vision of making films.
+He stressed how films should be made to benefit the environment and humankind.

-Through examples from his films such as Shores of Silence, he demonstrated how the film resulted in effecting a complete ban on the killing of whale sharks in the coastal area by the Government of India.
-This 70-minute film won him a National Award for Best Film in the ‘Exploration & Adventure’ category back in 2005.
-The students got to see a glimpse of the film through a 6-minute demo cut.
-Before the session began, the students watched a show reel of his New Delhi based production house, Riverbank Productions, which comprised of mesmerizing visuals of wildlife captured beautifully by his own team.
+Through examples from his films, such as Shores of Silence, demonstrated how the Mike Pandey movies resulted in a complete ban on the killing of whale sharks in the coastal area by the Government of India.
+Taking about awards won by Mike Pandey, this 70-minute film won him a National Award for Best Film in the ‘Exploration & Adventure’ category in 2005.
+The students saw a glimpse of the Mike Pandey movies through a 6-minute demo cut.
+Before the session began, the students watched a showreel of his New Delhi-based production house, Riverbank Productions, which comprised mesmerizing visuals of wildlife his team captured beautifully.

-Enthused, he further guided the students on how to make engaging films by reducing the talking heads and emphasizing on visual storytelling, how good camera work and crisp images infuse interest in audiences, how use of live sound makes the film more powerful and impactful in the international film circuit.
+Enthused, he further guided the students on making engaging films by reducing the talking heads and emphasizing Visual storytelling, how good camera work and crisp images infuse interest in audiences, and how live sound makes the Mike Pandey movies more powerful and impactful in the international film circuit.

 The Q&A round